Nuttymoon/jumbo-hdp3/README.md

-# jumbo-hdp3
+# Jumbo HDP3 bundle

-Jumbo bundle for HDP3 stack
+[Jumbo](http://jumbo.adaltas.com) bundle for the HDP3 stack.

+To do :

+- [ ] Kerberos playbooks using Ambari API